MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-declarative.md

 - Knowledge of [bot basics][concept-basics], [managing state][concept-state], and the [dialogs library][concept-dialogs].
 - Knowledge of [adaptive dialogs][concept-adaptive] and [declarative dialogs][concept-declarative].
+- Knowledge of the basic concepts of how to [Create a bot using adaptive dialogs][how-to-adaptive], this article builds on that knowledge.
 - A copy of the declarative **EchoBot** sample in either [**C#**][cs-sample] or [**JavaScript** preview][js-sample].

 ### Preliminary steps to add a declarative adaptive dialog to a bot